carles9000/manual/docs/capitulo-A/capitulo-A.md

-# Capítulo A
+# CapÃ­tulo A
-Contenido del Capítulo A
+Contenido del CapÃ­tulo A